parthiv-dev/decentralised-trading-platform/README.md

 - Security best practices in implementation
 - Simplicity

-The [TradingPlatform.sol](contracts\TradingPlatform.sol) is as the name says a contract for the trading platform where tokens can be listed for selling, auctioned and bought.
-Additionally, users are able to securely their earned funds (by buying and selling NFT tokens) to their wallet (Metamask).
+The [TradingPlatform.sol](contracts\TradingPlatform.sol) is as the name says a contract for the trading platform. tokens can be listed for fixed-price sales and auctions.
+Consequently, other users can buy and bid respectively.
+Additionally, users are able to securely withdraw their earned funds which they have earned by (re-)selling NFT tokens) to their wallet.

+We have implemented **best practices for security** by making use of existing OpenZeppelin contracts:
+- [IERC721Receiver](https://docs.openzeppelin.com/contracts/3.x/api/token/erc721#IERC721Receiver): to prevent tokens from becoming forever locked in contracts and support safe transfer of tokens from buyer to seller.
+- [IERC721](https://docs.openzeppelin.com/contracts/3.x/api/token/erc721#IERC721): A required interface of an ERC721 compliant contract.
+- ReentrancyGuard
+- [ERC721Pausable](https://docs.openzeppelin.com/contracts/5.x/api/token/erc721#ERC721Pausable): To allow privileged accounts to pause the functionality marked as `whenNotPaused`.
+This is useful for emergency response when facing security issues.
+- `Ownable`: To enable the contract owner of [TradingPlatform.sol](contracts\TradingPlatform.sol) to mint pokemon token i.e. authorize a single account for all privileged actions.

+> **Difference bettween ERC721 & IERC721**: [ERC271 contract](https://docs.openzeppelin.com/contracts/4.x/erc721) is the actual implementation standard for non-fungible tokens (NFTs), defining the rules and functions a smart contract must implement.
+[IERC721](https://docs.openzeppelin.com/contracts/3.x/api/token/erc721#IERC721), on the other hand, is the interface that specifies the functions and events expected to be present in a contract adhering to the ERC721 standard

+### Interaction between PokemonCard & TradingPlatform

 [TradingPlatform.sol](contracts\TradingPlatform.sol) incorporates [PokemonCard.sol](contracts\PokemonCard.sol) in the sense that one first deploys [PokemonCard.sol](contracts\PokemonCard.sol), receives its contract address and then calls (the constructor of) [TradingPlatform.sol](contracts\TradingPlatform.sol), giving the contract address of [PokemonCard.sol](contracts\PokemonCard.sol) as an input.
 Furthermore, [TradingPlatform.sol](contracts\TradingPlatform.sol) calls several functions of [PokemonCard.sol](contracts\PokemonCard.sol) in its own functions.